Rig14/mp3-converter/backend/README.md

 That means JWT token generation and verification, user creation and login.
 User data (history, name, email, etc.) managment is also stored here.

+## `admin`
+All code that is related to admin management is in this folder.

 ## static folder
 The static folder contains all static files that are served by the backend.
 For this project it is only used for user profile pictures.